josbeir/cakephp-synapse/README.md

 > [!NOTE]
 > Documentation is indexed from the official [CakePHP markdown documentation](https://github.com/cakephp/docs-md).
 The index is built locally using SQLite FTS5 for fast, dependency-free full-text search.

-Use the CLI to manage the index:
+Use the CLI to manage and search the index:

 ```bash
 # Index all sources